Severe Anaemia and HBOT | Canada Hyperbarics Skip to main content

 What to Expect from Treatment

-Most patients arrive at hospital through the emergency department or are recognised on the surgical or critical-care wards after a major bleed or persistent low-hemoglobin state.
+Most patients arrive at hospital through the emergency department or are recognised on the surgical or critical-care wards after a major bleed or persistent low-haemoglobin state.
 The treating team coordinates with the hospital hyperbaric programme as soon as the patient is identified as a candidate, often within hours of the index event.
 In Ontario, urgent inter-facility transfer can be arranged through CritiCall Ontario at 1-800-668-4357.
 The patient is typically already on critical-care support (IV access, monitoring, and (sometimes) ventilator) at the point of HBOT initiation.

-Hyperbaric sessions for severe anemia are most commonly delivered in multiplace chambers (large enough to accommodate a stretcher, ventilator, infusion pumps, and a hyperbaric-trained nurse and physician inside the chamber alongside other patients).
+Hyperbaric sessions for severe anaemia are most commonly delivered in multiplace chambers (large enough to accommodate a stretcher, ventilator, infusion pumps, and a hyperbaric-trained nurse and physician inside the chamber alongside other patients).
 Some monoplace chambers can accommodate critically ill patients through purpose-designed pass-throughs for IV lines and monitoring leads.
 Pressurisation takes five to ten minutes, the treatment phase is on 100 percent oxygen at 2.0 to 3.0 ATA for 90 to 120 minutes, and decompression takes another five to ten minutes.

 Between sessions, the medical team continues hemostatic control (surgical, endoscopic, or pharmacological), erythropoietic stimulation (recombinant erythropoietin and IV iron are the most commonly used supports in the Jehovah's Witness population), and supportive critical care.
-The frequency and total number of HBOT sessions is determined day-by-day based on hemoglobin trend, hemodynamic stability, lactate, troponin, and end-organ function.
-Most patients who survive to discharge return to baseline organ function within weeks, although the recovery from severe anemia can be prolonged by the rate at which red-cell mass can be regenerated.
+The frequency and total number of HBOT sessions is determined day-by-day based on haemoglobin trend, hemodynamic stability, lactate, troponin, and end-organ function.
+Most patients who survive to discharge return to baseline organ function within weeks, although the recovery from severe anaemia can be prolonged by the rate at which red-cell mass can be regenerated.

-Severe anemia, in the hyperbaric sense of life-threatening blood loss where transfusion is not possible, is recognised by Health Canada as one of the 14 conditions for which provincial health insurance covers HBOT at hospital-based programmes.
+Severe anaemia, in the hyperbaric sense of life-threatening blood loss where transfusion is not possible, is recognised by Health Canada as one of the 14 conditions for which provincial health insurance covers HBOT at hospital-based programmes.
 It is uncommon in absolute numbers (a handful of cases per programme per year is typical), but the clinical urgency and the relative rarity of alternative options make it a high-value indication when it presents.

 In Ontario, OHIP covers treatment at the three hospital programmes (Toronto General / UHN, Hamilton General Hospital, The Ottawa Hospital).
 CritiCall Ontario at 1-800-668-4357 is the standard line for inter-facility transfer coordination.
 In British Columbia, treatment is at Vancouver General Hospital's Leon Judah Blackmore Pavilion, with BC Ambulance critical-care transport for cases originating outside the Lower Mainland.
 In Alberta, both Misericordia Edmonton (Covenant Health) and the Foothills Medical Centre / AJECCC Calgary (Alberta Health Services) accept severe-anemia referrals with the Alberta hospital billing code 13.99I (per 15 minutes).
 RAMQ covers treatment at Hôpital du Sacré-Cœur de Montréal and Hôtel-Dieu de Lévis in Quebec.
 MSI (Nova Scotia), MCP (Newfoundland and Labrador), and Saskatchewan also cover their respective hospital programmes.